linghaosong/ReFloat/README.md

     sh run_gpu.sh

-4.3 To obtain the GPU CG exception residual
+4.3 To obtain the GPU CG execution residual

 First, edit the script run_gpu.sh to set